w3f/polkadot-wiki/docs/learn/learn-nft-projects.md

 robust collaboration has earned KodaDot the
 [number one rank as a dapp in the Polkadot ecosystem on Github](https://github.com/topics/polkadot).

-See below a video tutorial about how to mint your NFT on [the Polkadot Asset Hub](#asset-hub) using KodaDot.
+See below a video tutorial about how to mint your NFT on [the Polkadot AssetHub](#asset-hub) using KodaDot.

 <div className="row">